chorvick/flock/README.md

-# Flock
+# wonderlust

-This application will allow users to implement a get together platform for friends.
-The application has these features: (see below for more detailed project plan)
+This application will allow users to implement a travelling plan with friends.
+The application has these features: (see below for more detailed project plan) login authentication
-Login authentication
+Google maps to view the area and locations
-Countdown for the get together
+Calendar feature that allows user to find overlapping time with their friends Countdown for the trip
 Why is it valuable?
-Having collaborative efforts to schedule meetups with your friends.
-Having this application will be a solution to this difficulty and create more convenience !
-It allows friends to schedule a time to meet together and get weather updates about the
+Having collaborative efforts to schedule a trip with your friends can be hard.
+Having this application will be a solution to this difficulty and create more convenience.
 Technologies Used
  React
-Materialize(NEW) & Bootstrap & Animate.CSS(NEW)
+Materialize & Bootstrap
-APIS: weather Countdown(NEW)
+APIS: weather, geolocation
-Twilio(NEW)
+Countdown & Google Calendar
 MySQL
 Node.js
 Express
-Handlebars
+and other new technologies.